One on one tutoring is becoming increasingly popular, but do you really need one? Ask yourself these questions before you move forward.

 - Missed vital concepts early on in their education

 - General health or mental health issues

-How can a tutor help?
+How can a one on one tutor help?

 A tutor can help your child with organisational skills which may make a big difference to your child’s learning across the curriculum.
 In this case you only need a tutor in the short term.
 The same can be said for students who have missed vital skills earlier on in their education.
 Once those building blocks are in place they should be fine in the long term.

 When a student has a mental block around a particular concept or subject, tutoring can be used to cause a shift.
 Take for example algebra in the mathematics course.
 If a tutor can help them achieve some success it will give them the confidence that this subject is not beyond their understanding.
 It will help them adopt a growth mindset.